 Students are required to pass every course to graduate from the program.
 Failure to pass a course with a letter grade of “C” or higher will result in student dismissal from the program

-The program adheres to a mastery-based approach to academic and clinical education.
+The program is academically challenging and labor-intensive due to its mastery-based approach to academic and clinical education.
 In short, students are required to achieve a master level performance of 85% on key academic and clinical evaluations / examinations.
 Students may be required to repeat (with a limited number of attempts) such evaluations / examinations until an 85% are achieved.
 Academic and clinical probation may be required for students who struggle academically and/or clinically.